-- Calculate campus based on the most family attendance to a campus-specific location in the last: Determines how far back attendance records should be evaluated. - Calculate campus based on the most family giving to a campus-specific account in the last: Determines how far back transaction records should be evaluated. - If the calculated campus for most attendance and most giving are different: Determines which campus to use if the campus to which the family gives the most isn't the same campus the family attends the most. - Ignore any family that has had a campus update in the last: If the campus for a family has been updated within the selected number of days, the DataAutomation job will ignore the family. - Ignore any update that would change campus: There may be scenarios where a family attends or gives to a campus other than the one with which they are associated.
+- Calculate campus based on the most family attendance to a campus-specific location in the last: Determines how far back attendance records should be evaluated.
+You can optionally exclude specific schedules from being used in this determination.
+You can also specify how many times a person should attend a campus before having their family campus updated. - Calculate campus based on the most family giving to a campus-specific account in the last: Determines how far back transaction records should be evaluated. - If the calculated campus for most attendance and most giving are different:

+Determines which campus to use if the campus to which the family gives the most isn't the same campus the family attends the most. - Ignore any family that has had a campus update in the last: If the campus for a family has been updated within the selected number of days, the DataAutomation job will ignore the family. - Ignore any update that would change campus: There may be scenarios where a family attends or gives to a campus other than the one with which they are associated.
 Exclusions can be added in this field to make the DataAutomation job ignore any specific campus changes based on attendance and/or giving.